Skip to Content

 Come autumn, your backyard can transform into a cedar waxwing paradise with the right fall fruit abundance.

-Planting fruit trees and shrubs like dogwoods or junipers provides berries that waxwings adore during their migration for winter food.
+Planting fruit trees and shrubs like dogwoods or junipers provides berries that waxwings adore during their migration for winter food, protected by using netting for garden protection

 • Red clusters of juicy dogwood berries